 The plot does differ from Wells on a number of significant points.
 Wells had the Martians defeated soon after arrival because of their vulnerability to Earth bacteria.
 By contrast, the film drags the war out for four years.
 In the book, the Martians susceptibility to bacteria is changed in the film to a vulnerability to a horse virus that is discovered and then weaponised by humanity.
 The film also adds a coda during the last ten minutes that throw the entire thrust of the Wells story on its head [PLOT SPOILERS] where it is revealed due to the deciphered Martian language that the invasion may have had another purpose in mind – to distribute the living metal Victorsite to humanity because it became a danger to their own race.

 Other adaptations of The War of the Worlds include:- the George Pal produced The War of the Worlds (1953), which updated the book’s setting to 1950s California, and was later sequelised as the tv series War of the Worlds (1988-90); the big-budget Steven Spielberg production War of the Worlds (2005) with Tom Cruise; Timothy Hines’ The War of the Worlds (2005), which set out to film the H.G.
 Wells novel as written and was set in the Victorian period; The Asylum’s contemporary version War of the Worlds (2005) with C. Thomas Howell, designed to exploit the publicity enjoyed by the Spielberg film, which led to a sequel War of the Worlds 2: The Next Wave (2008).
+2019 saw a further resurgence of interest with The War of the Worlds (2019), a three-part BBC tv mini-series set during the Victorian period; and War of the Worlds (2019), an eight episode mini-series that relocates action to the contemporary European Union.
 There was also War of the Worlds: Goliath (2012), an animated film set in an alternate history 1914 with Steampunk mecha taking on the second Martian invasion.